← Back to App

 🚨 Risk Detection

-Take action immediately on Critical risks.
-Review Medium risks within 1-2 days.
+Take action immediately on High severity risks.
+Review Medium risks within 1–2 days.
 Low risks are informational.

 📈 Velocity Tracking